Humber H2UB

 Situated in the heart of the industrial Humber, Uniper’s Killingholme site has a key role to play in the decarbonisation and economic growth of the region, supporting customers in this industrial cluster to transition to a net zero future.

-Uniper has been advancing plans for the future development of the site, working with key local and national partners on initiatives that could help decarbonise the region, most notably the Humber H2ub project.
-In April 2022, Uniper signed an agreement with Shell to progress plans to produce low carbon hydrogen at Killingholme.
+Uniper has been advancing plans for the future development of the site, working with key local and national partners on initiatives that could help decarbonise the region, most notably the Humber H₂ub® project.

-The planned development will include low carbon hydrogen production capability with a capacity of up to 720 megawatts (MW).
-The hydrogen produced could be used to decarbonise heavy industry, transport, heating and power throughout the Humber region.
+The Humber H₂ub® (Blue) project will include low carbon hydrogen production capability with a capacity of up to 720 megawatts (MW).
+The hydrogen produced could be used to decarbonise heavy industry, transport and power throughout the Humber region.
 The project will be focusing on potential industrial uses of the hydrogen but to give a sense of scale, production of 720MW would be enough low carbon hydrogen to heat over half a million homes a year.

-In December 2022, the project took a significant step forward, with the award of contracts to three companies, to deliver the process design studies; to include design of the main hydrogen production technology and carbon capture plant for the proposed Humber H2ub project.
-The next stage in the project will be the front end engineering and design (FEED) phase, ahead of a final investment decision, which is expected to be taken in the mid-2020s with potential operation later this decade.
+In December 2022, the project took a significant step forward, with the award of contracts to three companies, to deliver the process design studies; to include design of the main hydrogen production technology and carbon capture plant for the proposed Humber H₂ub® project.
+The next stage in the project will be the front end engineering and design (FEED) phase, ahead of a final investment decision, and potential operation from 2030 onwards.

 Carbon capture and storage (CCS) is a key part of the process to reduce carbon emissions in the production of blue hydrogen.
 It involves the removal and capture of carbon dioxide (CO2) from industrial and power plant emissions, transporting it away to be securely stored underground, often in aquifers or depleted oil and gas fields.

-The planned development at Killingholme could see the capture of approximately 1.6Mt of carbon per year, contributing to the UK Government’s target to capture 10Mt of carbon per year by 2030.
+The planned development at Killingholme could see the capture of approximately 1.6Mt of carbon per year.

 Supporting decarbonisation across the Humber

-Uniper and Shell’s plans would also contribute to the Humber’s emergence as a leader in clean energy production; future proofing the industry and creating skilled jobs in the region.
-We anticipate that hydrogen production at Killingholme would create opportunities during the construction phase and once it becomes operational, create around 120 permanent jobs, as well as helping to safeguard jobs by supporting industrial decarbonisation.
+Uniper’s plans would also contribute to the Humber’s emergence as a leader in clean energy production; future proofing the industry and creating skilled jobs in the region.
+We anticipate that hydrogen production at Killingholme would create opportunities during the construction phase and once it becomes operational, create additional permanent jobs, as well as helping to safeguard jobs by supporting industrial decarbonisation.

 Hydrogen will be at the forefront of helping the UK deliver its net zero ambitions by 2050 and Uniper, its partners and its Killingholme site can play a key role in making this happen.